ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 For automatic resubmission of the workflow (every 3 minutes), one of the following lines can be added to the user's crontab (use ``crontab -e`` to edit the cron table) depending on your preference of how you call Rocoto:

+NOTE DOM 20220227 rocotorun will not be in the path unless the user sets PATH=... in the crontab

 .. code-block:: console